Graduate and Postdoc Trainees

 Yaniv Brandvain

 Yaniv BrandvainYaniv’s predoctoral research investigated the evolutionary consequences of systems of mating, such as inbreeding/outbreeding and monandry/polyandry.
 He considered how inbreeding affects the probability of fixation of good gene combinations, and also examined the evolution of genomic imprinting under differing mating systems with both theory and data.
 Yaniv completed his PhD in 2010 and was a postdoctoral researcher at UC Davis.
-Currently, Yaniv is an Assistant Professor in the Department of Plant Biology at the University of Minnesota – Twin Cities.
+Currently, Yaniv is an Associate Professor in the College of Biological Sciences at the University of Minnesota – Twin Cities.
 A major focus of his research is how the mode of plant reproduction influences plant speciation, diversity and distribution.

 Kristal Cain